Back to blog

 Business requirements vs. other requirements

-A business requirement document provides a high-level view of a project’s business solution.
-While it paints a broad picture, it’s just one of several documents needed for effective project management.
+A business requirements document provides a high-level view of a project’s business solution.
+While it paints a broad picture, it’s just one of several requirements documents that may be needed for effective project management.

-As your project progresses and evolves, other specialized documents may step in to address specific aspects in finer detail.
+As your project progresses and evolves, other specialized requirements documents may be used to address specific aspects in finer detail.
+These may include:

 Functional requirements

-Functional requirements are the step-by-step guide — or the “how” of the process.
-They cover specific tasks, detailing how each feature of a product or system will function.
+A Functional Requirements Specification (FRS) or Document (FRD) is a step-by-step guide — or the “how” of the process.
+It covers specific tasks, detailing how each feature of a product or system will function.

 For example, if your project is to build new software, the functional requirements could describe how users would log in, how data would be saved, and how the search feature would work.